deltachat/deltachat-pages/en/help.md

 - All this is **not needed** for the standard usage of Delta Chat using just one device.

 - NB: In multi-client mode, _incoming_ messages are shown at once on all clients. _Outgoing_ messages are synced about two times an hour.
-Maybe we can improve this, but we would need more <support> on this issue.
+We can improve this, but we would need more [support](contribute) on this issue.

 # Miscellaneous